spakai/service_mesh_demo/README.md

 ### service_b

-Another Flask service that queries Consul to discover `service_a`.
-It then requests data from `service_a` and exposes the result on `/fetch` together with its own status.
+Another Flask service that communicates with `service_a` through the Consul Connect service mesh.
+It requests data via its local sidecar proxy and exposes the result on `/fetch` together with its own status.
 A `/health` endpoint is also provided.

 ## Deploy on AWS using Terraform